Albertsons #4495 / Publix #1338

 Looking down aisle 5, where a good amount of the general merchandise was kept.
 This Publix has a much larger selection of office supplies and toys than the typical Publix does due to all of the extra space Publix inherited from Albertsons.

 The Greenwise Orgainc department here is oddly located in this store.
 It's located in the main back aisle of the store in front of the meats, in the center of the main aisle.
+Following this store's remodel to Classy Market 3.0/Sienna, the Greenwise products would be integrated into the main grocery aisles.

 Frozen foods resides in the center of the store.